Church of England Weddings

 The congregation are asked to sit, while the registration of the marriage takes place.
 Alternatively, the signing of the register can take place at the end of the service (after the prayers and blessing).

-The wedding then ends with photographs and a wedding reception, which is similar to any other wedding – Sikh, Muslim or Hindu.
+The wedding then ends with photographs and a wedding reception, as any other wedding would!

 - Wedding Venues